My learning diary

 ...

-I have not looked into whether the current approach is the ideal approach.
+I’ve not looked into whether the current approach is the ideal approach.
 If I come across anything better, I’ll write about it!

 As for the actual validation functions, I got to know of a shorthand through Stack Overflow.
 As a result, registration looked like: